 Christian hope is distinguished from worldly hope because it’s based upon the fact that Jesus Christ rose from the dead.

-“Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead.”
+The Apostle Peter said, “Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead.”
 (1 Peter 1:3 NKJV)

 Looking at the resurrection of Jesus will help us gain perspective for recovering our hope through the tragedies, troubles, trials, and tribulations of life.

-“Why do you seek the living among the dead?
+“Why do you seek the living among the dead?”
 (Luke 24:5b NKJV)

 The angels then gave the main theme of every Easter message and sermon.